Real Housewives Star Ashley Darby Stands By Husband Amid Allegations Of Sexual Assault

 “Immediately upon learning of these allegations, we commenced a thorough internal review and, per our protocol, took all appropriate steps to ensure the safe working environment and safe forum for communication for everyone associated with the production.
 The review is ongoing and we are not able to comment further.”

 Real Housewives of the Potomac focuses on a group of women living in Potomac, Maryland.
-The area, located close to Washington D.C., is known as the most affluent town in America, with a median household income of close to 200,000.
-The show follows Ashley, Bryant, entrepreneur Karen Huger, philanthropist Monique Samuels, event director Robyn Dixon, and former Miss United States Candiace Dillard.
+The area, located close to Washington D.C., is known as the most affluent town in America, with a median household income of close to $200,000.
+The show follows Ashley Darby, Gizelle Bryant, entrepreneur Karen Huger, philanthropist Monique Samuels, event director Robyn Dixon, and former Miss United States Candiace Dillard.
 The show is currently on its fourth season, which began filming in early September.